 So the question is, “Why go to all that trouble if you can’t get a mortgage afterwards?”

 Going limited enabled contractors to earn big bucks and work in a tax efficient way.
 It worked then.
 And it’s still working today.

 But with mainstream lenders, that’s the reality.
-Advisers don’t get your payment structures.
-And we think it’s time for a change.
+In-branch advisers don’t get limited company payment structures.
+We think it’s time for a change.

 We’ve had many years now to reflect on what went wrong with the economy.
 Inflated interest rates, bad banking practices and global incompetence all played a part.

 And after a lull to let the dust settle, the housing market has started to pick up again.
 New build homes, government-backed initiatives and lowest-ever interest rates are noteworthy contributors.